 CVOT studies in the Xultophy® 100/3.6 label

 Design of the liraglutide effect and action in diabetes: evaluation of cardiovascular outcome results (LEADER) trial

-A phase 3B, multicenter, international, randomized, double-blind, placebo-controlled study to assess the cardiovascular safety of liraglutide for patients with type 2 diabetes at high risk for cardiovascular disease (N=9340).4
+A phase 3B, multicenter, international, randomized, double-blind, placebo-controlled study to assess the cardiovascular safety of Victoza® (liraglutide) for patients with type 2 diabetes at high risk for cardiovascular disease (N=9340).4

 Efficacy and safety of degludec versus glargine in type 2 diabetes

-A multicenter, multinational, randomized, double-blind, active-controlled, treat-to-target, event-driven trial on adult patients with inadequately controlled T2D and ASCVD (n=7637).5
+A multicenter, multinational, randomized, double-blind, active-controlled, treat-to-target, event-driven trial in adult patients with inadequately controlled type 2 diabetes and ASCVD (N=7637).5